royalgarter/feathernote/README.md

 -   ✍️ **Effortless Markdown:** A clean, beautiful Markdown editor with a live preview.
 Formatting your thoughts has never been more satisfying.
 -   ✂️ **Clip Note Content:** Easily clip and save snippets of content from your notes.
 -   ✈️ **Truly Offline-First:** No internet?
 No problem.
 Write, read, and edit your notes anytime, anywhere.
--   ☁️ **Sync to Your Own Cloud:** Securely sync your notes across devices using your own S3 bucket.
-Your data, your rules.
 -   🔒 **Privacy is Paramount:** Your S3 credentials are encrypted in your browser and are never sent to any server but your own.
 We can't see your notes, and neither can anyone else.
 -   🔔 **Stay on Track:** Set reminders for your notes and get push notifications so you never miss a beat.
 -   🌐 **Web Clipper:** Found something interesting online?
 Paste a URL into a new note and watch FeatherNote automatically fetch and save the content.
 It's like a "read it later" feature, but for your own private notebook.
 -   📲 **Installable & Shareable:** As a PWA, you can install FeatherNote on your desktop or mobile device for a native-app feel.
 You can even share content directly to it from other apps!
 -   🚀 **Feather-light & Fast:** Built with Alpine.js and Tailwind CSS, the interface is snappy, responsive, and a joy to use.
 -   🎨 **Excalidraw Integration (Non-Offline-able-Yet because of React Dependencies):** Sketch your ideas, create diagrams, and embed them directly into your notes.
+-   ☁️ **Sync to Your Own Cloud (Optional):** Securely sync your notes across devices using your own S3 bucket.
+Your data, your rules.
+-   💜 **Nostr Integration (Optional):** Sync or Publish your notes with the decentralized Nostr protocol.
+-   💾 **Google Drive Backup (Optional):** Simple, zero-configuration sync using your Google Drive.
 -   🤖 **AI-Powered Tools (Optional):**
     -   **Automatic Tagging:** Let FeatherNote suggest relevant tags for your notes based on their content.
     -   **Improve with AI:** Enhance your writing, fix grammar, and rephrase sentences.
     -   **Summarize with AI:** Quickly get the gist of long notes with AI-powered summaries.
--   💜 **Nostr Integration:** Sync your notes with the decentralized Nostr protocol, in addition to S3.

 ## Concern on AI-Powered features?